python/peps/pep-0453.txt

 and ``make altinstall`` commands of the source distribution will not.

-Keeping the pip bootstrapping as a separate step for make based installations should minimise the changes CPython redistributors need to make to their build processes.
+Keeping the pip bootstrapping as a separate step for make based installations should minimize the changes CPython redistributors need to make to their build processes.
 Avoiding the layer of indirection through make for the getpip invocation also ensures those installing from a custom source build can easily force an offline installation of pip, install it